Statement on Student Rights and Responsibilities

 Student Code of Conduct

 The Student Code of Conduct educates students about appropriate behavior and fosters a community in which academic success can occur.
-The following Student Codes of Conduct are the regulations that apply to ALL WKU students, including the satellite campuses:
+The following Student Codes of Conduct are the regulations that apply to ALL WKU students, including the regional campuses:

 1. Dishonesty.
 Dishonesty, such as cheating, plagiarism, misrepresenting of oneself or an organization, knowingly furnishing false information to the University, or omitting relevant or necessary information to gain a benefit, to injure, or to defraud is prohibited.